Who is who in early years

 To refer a family to Early Support

 Do contact us to discuss any possible referrals and let us know if you have made a referral.
-Complete a C-SPA Request for Support Form stating a referral to Early Support is wanted clearly on the form with as much information as possible about the child's special needs and the family's situation.
+Complete a Children's Single Point of Access (C-SPA) Request for Support Form stating a referral to Early Support is wanted clearly on the form with as much information as possible about the child's special needs and the family's situation.
 A less than 3 month old Early Help Assessment is also an acceptable way to refer in.
 There is a link to the Request for Support Form on the Surrey early Support Service for young children with disabilities webpage.

 Email: earlysupport@surreycc.gov.uk